recursehex/Hybrid/docs/pointers-and-memory-safety.md

 ### Current Limitations

 1. **No pointer arithmetic** - Unlike C/C++, you cannot yet do `ptr + 1` or `ptr++`
-2. **No null pointer literal** - Currently no way to represent null pointers
+2. **Manual null checks** - The compiler does not insert runtime null guards for pointers; check before dereferencing
 3. **Limited type tracking** - Type information may be lost in complex scenarios (e.g., pointer arrays in struct fields)
 4. **No dynamic memory allocation** - No `malloc`/`free` or `new`/`delete` equivalents

 ### Future Enhancements

 Potential future additions:
-- Null pointer support
 - Runtime bounds checking in debug mode
 - Smart pointer types (like C++'s `std::unique_ptr` and `std::shared_ptr`)
 - Lifetime annotations for compile-time borrow checking